videlille/extend-ai-ml-assessment/README.md

 We are pushing technology and we usually go after difficult problems to solve that usually requires between 2 weeks to 6 months of efforts.
 Having a good methodology to understand the problem, evaluate and test hypotheses, documenting and taking the solution to production is therefore essential to have fun working at Extend AI.

-We like to think outside of the box.
-We link to think with a first principles approach.
+We like to think outside of the box with a first principles perspective.

 We hope you'll enjoy solving this problem!